-The only covenant length option for SFIA land that is also in a conservation easement is eight years (for more information about this, please see the Dept. of Revenue's SFIA website).
-For 2018, the estimated payment rate is $3.43 per acre for this sort of covenant.
+The only covenant length option for SFIA land that also is part of a conservation easement is eight years (for more information about this, please see the Dept. of Revenue's SFIA website).
+For 2018, the estimated payment rate for this sort of covenant is $3.43 per acre.

 No. Access easements are not conservation easements.
 Access easements exist to give legal access on or across your land to someone or something else.
-Examples of access easements include: allowing a neighbor access to a shared driveway on your property, allowing a neighbor to cross your property to access a land-locked parcel, or allowing the public to cross your property to access a public access or land on the other side of your parcel.
-They do not preserve the natural characteristics of the land or restrict development like a conservation easement.
+Examples of access easements include: allowing a neighbor access to a shared driveway on your property; allowing a neighbor to cross your property to access a land-locked parcel; or allowing the public to cross your property to access a public access or land on the other side of your parcel.
+Access easements do not preserve the natural characteristics of your land or restrict development like a conservation easement.